lefterisss/portfolio/README.md

     If R2=0R2=0: None of the variance in X1X1​ is explained by X2,X3,…,XpX2​,X3​,…,Xp​; all the variance is left in SSResidualSSResidual​.
     If R2=1R2=1: All of the variance in X1X1​ is explained by X2,X3,…,XpX2​,X3​,…,Xp​, meaning SSResidual=0SSResidual​=0, and X1X1​ can be perfectly predicted from the other predictors.

+ ## Model Diagnostics

+After fitting the model, diagnostic checks were performed:

+1. Residual Analysis

+Standardized residuals were used to detect outliers

+Observations with |residual| > 2 were considered problematic

+2. Leverage

+Measures how far an observation is from the mean of predictors

+High leverage points can disproportionately affect the model

+Threshold used:

+leverage threshold=2pn
+leverage threshold=
+n
+2p
+	​

+3. Cook’s Distance

+Combines leverage and residual information

+Identifies influential observations